torvalds/linux/Documentation/admin-guide/pnp.rst

     among its many uses, ACPI provides information about system level devices.

 It is meant to replace the PNPBIOS.
-It is not currently supported by Linux Plug and Play but it is planned to be in the near future.
+It is not currently supported by GNU/Linux Plug and Play but it is planned to be in the near future.

-Requirements for a Linux PnP protocol:
+Requirements for a GNU/Linux PnP protocol:
 1. the protocol must use EISA IDs
 2. the protocol must inform the PnP Layer of a device's current configuration